pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 # Future Thougths and Strategies

 * “Synced data Entities” connected to “Enhanced Data” nodes
-* Bringing in majority of data to custom DB tables
+* Bringing in majority of data to custom database tables

 ![right](media/DB.png)